I Feel Like I Hate My Mom! What Do I Do?

 However, in instances of severe parental alienation, or cases where your parent is unwilling to disengage from alienating behaviors, family therapy may not be effective.

-Parental psychological abuse can cause stress and contribute to the development low self-esteem and psychiatric disorders like anxiety and depression.
-If you or your mom does not want to work on your relationship together, you can still improve your mental health on your own.
+Parental psychological abuse can cause stress and contribute to the development of low self-esteem and psychiatric disorders like anxiety and depression.
+If you or your mom do not want to work on your relationship together, you can still improve your mental health on your own.

 A 2017 review found that online cognitive behavioral therapy is effective in managing stress and addressing the symptoms of many psychiatric disorders.
 Additionally, the review found that online CBT can be more cost-effective and available than traditional therapy.